garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/16_erc20_tokens.md

 }
 ```

 First, it is possible for the owner of the coin to call `transferFrom`.
-In that case, allowance is meaningless, so we don’t bother checking the allowance mapping, and update the balances accordingly.
+In that case, allowance is meaningless, so we don't bother checking the allowance mapping, and update the balances accordingly.

 Otherwise, we check to see the spender has been given enough allowance, then subtract the amount they are spending.
 If we didn't subtract their spending, we would have unlimited spending power.